zachfox/zachfox.github.io/_posts/2018-04-10-matlab-fill.md

 <p align="center">
 <img  src="/assets/rectangle.png" alt="rectangle" style="width: 400px" />
 </p>
-The order of the vertices matters - so while the above makes a rectangle, if the last entries are switched, you get a bowtie instead of a rectangle,
+The order of the vertices matters - so while the above makes a rectangle, if the last entries of `y` are switched, you get a bowtie instead of a rectangle,

 {% highlight matlab %}
 x = [0 0 1 1] %  x values of vertices